pabloelt/pabloelt.github.io/content/project/project8/index.md

 ### 3.5 Sprint Week 5
 {style="color: #BBDEFC; font-weight: normal"}

 <text style='color: #BBDEFC; font-weight: normal;'>Task 1.
-Margin analysis</text>
+Recommendation system</text>

-In the thrid sprint week, we have received the next email from the Financial Director.
+In the fifth sprint week, we have received the next email from the Strategy Director.

 ---